 Built as a retreat for Ludwig II in the 1870s and 1880s, the castle is visited by more than 1.4 million people each year.
 On a crisp day just before Christmas, the whole place was alive with activity, and I felt like there were 1.4million people there with me.
 I chose to walk on foot to the nearby Hohenschwangau castle first.

 I overheard two other tourists claim that the best, unconstructive view of Neuschwanstein could be seen from the chapel built right into the mountain.
 I eagerly climbed, Camarón ready, but it was hard to see the celebrated castle.

 Already feeling a bit disappointed with German Disneyland, I decided to forgo entering the castle, as I already felt overwhelmed by the number of tourists, the wait time (nearly two hours!) and the cost of the guided tour (12€ or 23€ to go into Hohenschwangau, too).
-The train ticket had already cleaned me out of cash, so I grabbed a grabbed a glühwein at a small cafe in town before starting the trek up the hill.
+The train ticket had already cleaned me out of cash, so I grabbed a glühwein at a small cafe in town before starting the trek up the hill.

 The thing about traveling alone is that you have no one to pull you one way or another and no one to take pictures of you.
 I grumbled as I looked for someone who spoke English or Spanish to take my picture (see above).
 In the two hours I’d spent at Neuschwanstein, I didn’t feel inspired or awed or even able to find a reason why it was worth making the trip.